Planning and Site Design

 This section shows a progression of an excavation project from a planning and design map through the excavation and construction process.

-Property Map with Design Overlay
+Property Map with Site Design Overlay

 Use of an overhead property map helps to view property areas where a set-back may come into play and also can be used to identify wetlands and other important features including ground slope.